Avaiga/taipy-doc/docs/manuals/deployment/heroku/git.md

     git commit -m "Add Heroku Procfile requirement"
     ```

 - `requirements.txt`: your dependencies file.
-See [Virtual environments](https://docs.python.org/3/tutorial/venv.html) for details.
+See [Virtual environments](https://docs.python.org/3/tutorial/venv.html) for more details.

     **Note:** If you already have a `requirements.txt` file up to date in your Git, you can ignore this step.